mi-frutuoso/csc-proj/README.md

   - assignment (in a random way), encryption and sign of weigths to each voter (`./weights_encryptor`)(`openssl`);

     - `./weights_encryptor` is a `C++` executable program based on the `Microsoft SEAL` library.
 It takes an integer as input argument.
 Outputs the homomorphic encryption of that integer;
-  - generation of key pairs and corresponding certificate for for the Tally (`openssl`).
+  - generation of key pairs and corresponding certificate for the Tally (`openssl`).

 ### Voter :: `voter.sh`

 Command line application that determines the voting decision by the voter (user), but also performs these steps:

-  - verification of validity of the certificate and the keys (`openssl verify` and `openssl -modulus`);
+  - verification of validity of the certificate and the keys received from the Admin (`openssl verify` and `openssl -modulus`);

-    -neede to verify the voter certificate based on the CA certificate (`my-ca.crt`) and then verify the public and private keys based on the voter certificate;
+    - verify the voter certificate based on the CA certificate (`my-ca.crt`) and then verify the public and private keys based on the voter certificate;

   - encryption of the votes (`./weights_encryptor`);

   - attach the day and time of the moment the vote was made (`date`);

-  - signature of votes using voter private key(`openssl -sign`);
+  - signature of votes using voter private key (`openssl -sign`);

   - cast of votes to ballot (`cp`);